 Results from newborn screening for CF can take longer than one week after a blood sample is collected.
-Ask your baby's primary health care provider when you can expect results from the CF screening.
+Ask your baby's primary health care provider when you can expect results.

-The CF screening test checks for IRT, a chemical made by the pancreas.
-It is normally found in small amounts in the body.
+The CF screening test checks for IRT, which is normally found in small amounts in the body.

 Watch the "Cystic Fibrosis Newborn Screening" video from Nemours to learn why an abnormal test result does not necessarily mean your baby has CF.